 We compete solely on the merits of our products and services.
 We do not persuade commercial customers to purchase from us by offering gifts.
-We may provide advertising or promotional novelties, or other items that meet the following guidelines:

-- Do not exceed \$100 (U.S.). - Do not violate applicable laws or regulations. - Are not given to a governmental official or employee. - Are not for the purpose of influencing the decision of its recipient to award or maintain business with us. - Do not conflict with the standards of the recipient. - Were not solicited. - Would not embarrass our Company, the recipient, or any of the individuals involved if disclosed. - Are infrequent in nature.
+- We may provide advertising or promotional novelties, or other items that meet the following guidelines: - Should not exceed \$100 (U.S.). - Does not violate applicable laws or regulations. - Is not given to a governmental official or employee. - Is not for the purpose of influencing the decision of its recipient to award or maintain business with us. - Does not conflict with the standards of the recipient. - Was not solicited. - Open disclosure would not embarrass our Company, the recipient, or any of the individuals involved. - Happens only occasionally.